rochelleterman/PS239T/Install.md

 ####Linux

 You can download the [binary files](http://cran.r-project.org/index.html) for your distribution from CRAN.
 Or you can use your package manager (e.g. for Debian/Ubuntu run `sudo apt-get install r-base` and for Fedora run `sudo yum install R`).
 Also, please install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop).

+## Pandoc and Latex

+Pandoc is a univesal document converter.
+We use it to convert ipython notebooks into pdfs for assignments.
+For PDF output, you’ll also need to install LaTeX, a type-setting system.

+####Windows
+Install Pandoc and Latex using the instructions [here](http://pandoc.org/installing.html).

+####MAC OS X
+Install Pandoc and Latex using the instructions [here](http://pandoc.org/installing.html).

+####Linux
+Install Pandoc and Latex using the instructions [here](http://pandoc.org/installing.html).

 ##Testing your installation